Tolleson, Arizona

 Tolleson /ˈtɒlᵻsən/ is a city in Maricopa County, Arizona, United States.
 According to the U.S. Census Bureau, the population of the city was 7,216 as of the 2020 census, up from 6,545 in 2010.

 History

-The city was incorporated in 1929 and named after founder W.G.
-Tolleson.
+The city was incorporated in 1929 and named after founders Walter G. Tolleson and his wife Alethea H. Tolleson.
+The Tollesons moved to the area in 1910, buying a 160-acre ranch at the intersection of 91st Avenue and Van Buren Street.
+Walter Tolleson reopened the Ten Mile Store which was the first stagecoach stop and general merchandise store in route to Yuma from Phoenix.
+The store was located on what is now the intersection of 91st Drive and Monroe Street.